-- Provide students with a practical learning experience with a Host Organisation in the Indonesian development environment; and
+- Provide students with a practical learning experience with a Host Organisation in an Indonesian development workplace environment; and

-- To enhance bilateral understanding through the creation of new partnerships between Australian and other international students, and Indonesian counterparts, and serve as a medium for the exchange of ideas in the field of development studies.
+- To enhance bilateral understanding through the creation of new partnerships between Australian and Indonesian counterparts, and to serve as a medium for the exchange of ideas in the field of development.

 The structure of the six-week program is as follows:

-- Two weeks of intensive Indonesian language classes at Atma Jaya Catholic University (mornings), designed to give participants basic language capacity.
-It is then followed by English-language seminars, workshops and field trips (afternoons) led by experts on Indonesian development issues; and
+- Two weeks of intensive Indonesian language classes at Atma Jaya Catholic University, designed to give participants basic Indonesian language capacity;

 - A four-week supervised practicum placement designed to give participants an English-speaking professional experience within an Indonesian or international development organisation.

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
-In addition, a professional Program Officer (PO) is assigned for the duration of the DSPP to oversee all aspects of the program, including the supervision of its academic content.
+In addition, an Academic Program Officer (PO) is assigned for the duration of the DSPP to oversee all aspects of the program, including the supervision of its academic content.
 To see who the current DSPP Program Officer is, see their profile on the ACICIS Staff Members page.

 Since its’ inception in 2010, the position of the DSPP Program Officer has been held by a number of distinguished industry specialists.
 A/Prof Andrew Rosser (University of Adelaide) pioneered the original program, followed by Emily Rowe PhD (Department of Public Health, Udayana University), Ms Elena Williams (ACICIS), and Tim Mann (The Asia Foundation).